wp-plugins/jm-avail-booking/readme.txt

 10. screenshot-10.png

 == Changelog ==
 Version 1.0.2
+Added currency selection and support for use in a custom text widget

+Version 1.0.2

 Added default values settings for status, country and language to be used in a new booking.